 Solar Workforce Development

-Led by IREC, the Puerto Rican Solar Business Accelerator is supporting the growth of a skilled and diverse workforce in Puerto Rico.
+Led by IREC and Pathstone Corp., the Puerto Rican Solar Business Accelerator is supporting the growth of a skilled and diverse workforce in Puerto Rico.

-Puerto Rico Solar Industry Workforce Market Study.
-We conducted in-depth interviews and an online survey of solar firms in Puerto Rico.
+In this report, we conducted in-depth interviews and an online survey of solar firms in Puerto Rico.
 The questions covered workforce trends such as certifications, training, career pathways, and gender issues.
 We also asked about industry challenges and solutions related to COVID-19, unmet needs, and proposed certifications.
-Read the report here.

 The Solar Foundation (now merged with IREC) published a report on human capital needs in the Puerto Rico solar workforce.
 This report was issued in partnership with the Institute for Building and Technology Safety (IBTS) to identify career development gaps, ways to improve professional certification processes, and opportunities for professional growth.

 In April and May 2021, we conducted interviews with solar industry professionals including designers, installers, business developers, and others.
 The interviews covered solar industry challenges and trends, gender equity, workforce needs, and training.
 The findings shed light on how the PRSBA can better support the local solar industry, the best training approaches to meet local needs, and how to develop a workforce to support Puerto Rico’s energy future.